 Do you love to ride roller coasters?
 You're in good company.
-Coasters remain the most popular attractions at theme parks and amusement parks, and they come in a wide variety of types along with many kinds of layouts, themes, and other features.
+Coasters remain the most popular attractions at theme parks and amusement parks.
+They come in a wide variety of types, along with many kinds of layouts, themes, and other features.
 They also offer varying degrees of thrills and overall coaster goodness.
 Let's explore some of the more popular rides.